webqit/webqit-community.docs/webflo/README.md

 > Client builds are covered later on.
 But let's assume for now that the generated JavaScript file is now included in the HTML page.

-Now, what happens is, when you navigate to, or try to navigate away from `http://localhost:3000/` (or `http://localhost:3000/index.html`) on your browser, this client-side route handler is hit first with the HTTP request.
-It then decides to either return an in-browser *response data* or simply allow the request to *flow* to the server - all while preventing the browser doing a page reload.
+Now, what happens is, when you navigate to `http://localhost:3000/` (or `http://localhost:3000/index.html`) on your browser, this client-side route handler is hit first with the HTTP request.
+It then decides to either return an in-browser *response data* that's rendered to the UI or simply allow the request to *flow* to the server - all while preventing the browser from performing a page reload.

 + -> enter `/client`
     + -> call `index.js`; continue?